anilgorade8-star/anilgorade8-star/README.md

 # 💫 About Me:
 Hi, I’m **Anil Gorade**, a Computer Science Engineering student passionate about building modern web applications and learning new technologies.
-I have a strong foundation in **HTML, CSS, JavaScript, and React.js**, and I’m currently expanding my backend development skills using **Java**.
+I have a strong foundation in **HTML, CSS, JavaScript, and React.js**, and I’m currently expanding my backend development skills using **JavaScript**.
 I enjoy creating real-world projects that combine both frontend and backend development.
 Along with web development, I’m also exploring **Artificial Intelligence and Machine Learning**, as I’m interested in building intelligent applications in the future.
 I like solving problems, experimenting with new technologies, and turning ideas into functional products.
 My goal is to continuously improve my development skills and contribute to impactful software projects.
 I’m currently **seeking internships and entry-level opportunities** where I can apply my knowledge, gain industry experience, and grow as a software developer.